4dsec/Netlyse/Geolocation/README.md

+**GEOLOCATOR**

-A simple script to locate IPs in a pcap file.
+A simple script to locate IP addresses in a pcap file.

 Steps to follow before executing the script: